yasutakatou/IMS/README.md

 ![2](https://user-images.githubusercontent.com/22161385/117542584-2f2aaf00-b054-11eb-8405-570a21570f9c.png)

+It is also possible to post actions that do not fit the reverse rule

 2. Check if there are any reactions in the incidents management channel, and output the ones that are not there.

 ![1](https://user-images.githubusercontent.com/22161385/117542581-2d60eb80-b054-11eb-893e-d61355040935.png)

-3. Periodically post a list of unsupported alerts to the channel for report output.
+3. Periodically post a list of unsupported alerts to report channel.

 ![image](https://user-images.githubusercontent.com/22161385/122943521-10893900-d3b2-11eb-8d90-db3896fa2d6b.png)

 In other words, you can use the following

 1. Invite this tool to the channel you are throwing the monitoring message into.
-The tool checks in the messages
+The tool checks in the all messages
-2. Periodically, the incidents will run and display a list of messages that have not been reacted to, so check the unacted ones and leave a history of your responses in the thread.
+2. Periodically, the report will run and display a list of messages that have not been reacted to, so check the unacted ones and leave a history of your teams action in the thread.

 This makes it possible to

 1. Identify unanswered alerts
 2. Filter for known messages

-Add the addressed messages to the configuration so that the cycle of improvement can continue.
+3. Your team can keep a history of responses to alerts.

 All this can be done on slack!

 # installation